-Once an initial assessment has indicated that a CWM approach would appropriately advance improvements within a watershed, then an RCD or other conservation entity should identify existing streamflow and habitat data gaps and monitoring needs.
+Once an initial assessment has indicated that a CWM approach would appropriately advance improvements within a watershed, then an RCD or other conservation entity should explore natural streamflow data (Natural Flows Database, www.rivers.codefornature.org) and identify existing streamflow and habitat data gaps and monitoring needs.
 Streamflow data can reveal current flow conditions and trends, and baseline data for both streamflow and habitat conditions can be used in future to evaluate the success of a completed streamflow enhancement project.
 It is also helpful to have data to reference when seeking funding, in order to justify the planning effort and explain the flow enhancement benefits that you expect from the proposed project.